 1 .
 Substituted by Notification No. 4286, dated 10.7.1987.

 4.4.
-At the recommendations of the appointing authority, and subject to the discretion of the Bar Council, and advance from the Contributory Provident Fund, shall be granted to an employee having put in –
+At the recommendations of the appointing authority, and subject to the discretion of the Bar Council, and advance from the Contributory Provident Fund shall be granted to an employee has put in –

 for the following purposes-